By Clifford Petersen

 As I left off in my last blog post, I promised to approach the two alternatives to becoming a successful owner operator.
 First, you can inherit your equipment and authority.
 And second, you can go out and buy it.

 Some of the companies you see on the road today were inherited from a trucker who started a business, built it up, and passed on to their children.

 Others are simply company drivers who want to start their own business and get their own authority so they can have the potential to earn more.
 There’s also the freedom to set your own schedule and be on the road when it’s convenient for you.

 As an owner-operator, one of the many decisions you must make is determining whether you want to lease your truck, among other things.

-Here are seven things you need to know if you’re interested in being an owner operator.
+Here are seven things you need to know if you’re interested in becoming an owner operator.

 1. Leasing your truck vs. buying at a dealership